 As of August 2017, there were 1,179,680 people in North Carolina with an indefinite suspension of their license for failure to pay traffic court fees and/or failure to appear in traffic court.
 Between August 2016 and August 2017, just 59,660 people resolved these types of suspensions and restored their driving privileges.
 Indefinite suspensions for failure to pay disproportionately impact people involved in the criminal justice system, including incarcerated individuals and people on post-release supervision, due to higher rates of unemployment and poverty.
 Many individuals in prison also have permanent suspensions of their license for a range of reasons, including three or more convictions of certain types of traffic offenses.
 A permanent suspension may be lifted by a DMV hearing officer after a certain period and if certain criteria are satisfied.
-Of 64 participants in the Driver's License Restoration Program incarcerated at Wake Correctional Center, 42 individuals had an indefinite suspension of their license based on failure to appear in court for a traffic ticket, 25 individuals had an indefinite suspension of their license based on failure to pay a traffic ticket, and 17 individuals had a permanent suspension of their licenses, mostly for three or more convictions of driving while license revoked.
+Of 64 participants in the Driver's License Restoration Program incarcerated at Wake Correctional Center, 42 individuals had an indefinite suspension of their license based on failure to appear in court for a traffic ticket, 25 individuals had an indefinite suspension of their license based on failure to pay a traffic ticket, and 17 individuals had a permanent suspension of their license based.